aomdahl/gene_utils/README.md

 ### bash_functions.py
 Some basic bash functions for ease at the command line that I might use across machines.

+### quickHist.R
+Quickly generate a histogram of data in R. Can specify which column you want, reads it into a TSV and boom.
+Should be pretty simple.

 ## TODO:
 -Fix map_util so it doesn't throw errors when using a  column name to specify where
 - MOve gene_utils from attenuata work into here?